A picture of Bernie Chang chairing a meeting at the RCOphth

 We are seeking representatives to promote SAS doctors in ophthalmology.

-Outline of our Purpose/aims:
+Outline of our purpose/aims:

-1. To represent Staff and Associate Specialists (SAS) ophthalmologists’ opinions to the College.
+1. To represent staff and Associate Specialists (SAS) ophthalmologists’ opinions to the College.

 2. To disseminate information on College matters to SAS members.